-John is a data scientist focusing on the digital and creative economy.
-He is interested in the interface of economics, digital technology and data.
+John was a data scientist focusing on the digital and creative economy.
+He was interested in the interface of economics, digital technology and data.

 Particularly in the domains of creative activity and places, and in the use of social media and web scraped data.